 School Traffic Wardens

-The law governing the appointment of School Traffic Wardens is (Section 96) of the Road Traffic Act, 1961.
-School Traffic Wardens usually work in the mornings, at lunchtime and in the evenings when children are most likely to cross the road to go to/from school.
+The law governing the appointment of school traffic wardens is the Road Traffic Act, 1961 (Section 96).
+School traffic wardens usually work in the mornings, at lunchtime and in the evenings, when children are most likely to cross the road to go to or from school.

-School Traffic Wardens wear a distinctive uniform (a high-visability coat and hat).
-Wardens must also carry a distinctive sign (a white disc with a red border and the words "Stop" in the centre).
+School traffic wardens wear a distinctive uniform (a high-visibility coat and hat).
+They must also carry a distinctive sign (a white disc with a red border and the word ‘Stop’ in the centre).

-The School Traffic Warden has the power to exhibit the sign thereby requiring all traffic to stop and remain stopped to enable school children to cross the road in safety.
-Traffic must remain stopped as long as the Warden exhibits the sign.
+By displaying this sign, the school traffic warden has the power to stop the traffic to enable schoolchildren to cross the road in safety.
+Traffic must remain stopped as long as the warden displays the sign.

-Before commencing duty as a School Traffic Warden, each Warden must undergo a comprehensive training programme about road safety and their duties, organised through their local authority.
+Before starting their job, each school traffic warden must undergo a comprehensive training programme organised by their local authority about road safety and their duties.

-School Traffic Wardens are employees of your local authority.
-These employees receive remuneration (pay) for their duties and are generally employed on a part-time basis with a maximum number of hours per week.
-Payment rates are available from the Corporate Services Section (HR Department) of your local authority.
-In general, if an employee is capable of carrying out their duties satisfactorily, there may be flexibility as to the upper age of employees (i.e., they may be over 65 years).
+School traffic wardens are paid employees of a local authority.
+They are generally employed on a part-time basis with a maximum number of hours per week.
+Wardens can generally go on working beyond age 65 if they are capable of carrying out their duties satisfactorily, as employers can now allow flexibility as to the upper age of employees.

 How to apply

-Local authorities routinely advertise for positions such as School Traffic Wardens in their areas.
-These advertisements are normally carried in your local or national newspapers, parish or community newsletter or on local radio.
-Further information on upcoming vacancies or requirements for employment as a School Traffic Warden is available directly from your local authority.
+Local authorities routinely advertise for positions such as school traffic wardens in their areas.
+These adverts are normally carried in local or national newspapers, in parish or community newsletters or on local radio.